Robust reduced-order model predictive control using peak-to-peak analysis of filtered signals: Discussion qualitative comparison

 \subsubsection{IQC-based analysis}

 ROMs yield dynamic uncertainty $\Delta$, which can be analysed using IQCs.
 Peak-to-peak analysis using IQCs has been derived in~\cite{schwenkel2023robust,schwenkel2025multi} and utilized for MPC in~\cite{schwenkel2022model,schwenkel2025output}.
 These results also yield a scalar error-bounding system similar to Proposition~\ref{prop:peak_gain}.
-IQCs characterize the dynamic uncertainty using filters, however, they do \emph{not} leverage filtered inputs in the way we proposed in Section~\ref{sec:filter}.
-Appendix~\ref{app:IQC} adapts existing IQC results~\cite{schwenkel2023robust} to the considered continuous-time case and provides more discussion.
+IQCs characterize the dynamic uncertainty using filters, however, they do \emph{not} leverage filtered inputs in the way we proposed in Section~\ref{sec:filter}\ifbool{arxiv}{.
+Appendix~\ref{app:IQC} adapts existing IQC results~\cite{schwenkel2023robust} to the considered continuous-time case and provides more discussion.}{, see also~\cite[App.~A]{kohler2025ROM} for more discussion.}